bymayo/craft-pdf-transform/README.md

 # PDF Transform for Craft 3.x

-PDF Transform is a Craft CMS plugin that transforms a PDF stored in an Assets to an image.
+PDF Transform is a Craft CMS plugin that transforms a PDF stored in Assets, to an image.
 This can then be output via Twig in to a template.

 A use case for this is to show the preview of a PDF before a user downloads that particular file.